frank-895/machine_learning_journey/predict_sticker_sales/README.md

 This competition is aimed to be approachable, for people to practice their ML skills.
 But, it still provides real-world data and hidden test sets.
 I'm excited to demonstrate my ML knowledge through this challenge!

+So far, I've learnt deep learning as part of my machine learning journey, so this is the approach I took when solving the problem.
+However, it would also be worth attempting an **ensemble of decision trees** based approach, given we are working with structured data (i.e., tabular data).

 ## Process
 - **Data extraction and feature engineering**: Used `Pandas` to clean the data `fastai`'s `add_datepart()` function to perform feature engineering on the date column.
 - **Defined metric**: Created a custom metric for the Kaggle competition called **MAPE** or **Mean Absolute Percentage Error**.